Buron Rogers Fitts

 1928-1940: District Attorney, Los Angeles County

 - OUCH: Fitts was shot three times during his life; the first time was a serious injury to his right knee caused by shrapnel from a 7.7 cm high explosive artillery round (during the Battle of Argonne on the night of September 30, 1918), resulting in a wound that eventually led to the amputation of his right leg in 1928.
 The second time was an assassination attempt on the night of March 7, 1937 while he was serving as District Attorney; he was shot in the left elbow.
-The final time was when he committed suicide in the driveway of him home at 93271 Three Rivers Road in Tulare.
+The last was when he committed suicide in the driveway of him home at 93271 Three Rivers Road in Tulare.

 - OUCH: Was involved in at least four airplane crashes, once on a beach in Carpinteria (October 26, 1922), again in Dunsmuir (June 6, 1927) and another crash (later 1927), and finally in Galt (April 8, 1929).